I received an excellent question from a member of my LinkedIn group. She asked:

 Here are some examples of what you can say to get someone to become interested in learning new technology skills, based on their needs.

-With new technology skills you will have more job security and more job opportunities than others.
+With new technology skills you will have more job security and be more competitive in the job market.

 Technology makes things more predictable and eliminates human error.

 Technology gets increasingly comfortable and makes you feel secure when you familiarize yourself with it.
 Remember when you got your first smart phone?
-It was intimidating at first but now you love having it.
+It was intimidating at first but now you couldn’t live without it.

 Using technology will open a new world for you.